FlightVin/racket-compiler/docs/types.md

     *   To generate the correct LLVM instructions based on operand types (e.g., `CreateNSWAdd` for integers, `CreateICmpSLT` for integer comparison, `CreateAnd` for booleans).
     *   To insert explicit casts (`CreateZExt`, `CreateSExt`, `CreateICmpNE`) when necessary (e.g., converting `i1` condition results for branching, converting between `i1` and `i32` if needed by runtime functions or assignment).
     *   To select the correct runtime function for printing (`write_int` vs `write_bool`).
+    *   To determine the correct type flag (0 or 1) to pass to the `read_value` runtime function based on the resolved type of the `(read)` expression.
     *   To handle `ExprType::Error` defensively, often generating default values (like 0 or `false`) or skipping code generation for the erroneous parts.

 **In Summary:**

 The type checking process is a systematic traversal of the AST using a visitor pattern.
-It applies specific rules based on the language constructs to determine the type of each expression.
+It applies specific rules based on the language constructs to determine the type of each expression, employing context-based **type inference** to resolve the ambiguous type of `(read)`.
 It maintains variable type information through a symbol table (`CurrentVarTypes`) respecting lexical scope (`let`).
 The results are stored in a map (`ExprTypes`) associating AST nodes with their static types.
 This map is then consumed by the code generator to produce type-correct LLVM IR.
 The `DiagnosticsEngine` is used throughout to report any inconsistencies or errors found.